 A. The students must upload videos of themselves performing practical tasks.
 These videos are verified by discussions with the student and the employer.
 High risk subjects may also be assessed directly by the assessor when necessary.

 A. It is highly unlikely.
 Our webcam verification takes a series of photos throughout the online course to verify the identity of the person taking the course.
 Assessments use a combination of assignments, tasks, questions, and the student's competence must be verified by the employer

 Q. Do I need special computer equipment to do the course?

 A. No, any computer or digital device with an internet connection and a webcam can be used anywhere in the world, including smart-phones, tablets, Mac and PC.

 Q. How much training support does the apprentice get?

-A. The student has constant access to a trainer via Skype, telephone or email.
+A. The student has constant access to a trainer via internet, telephone or email.
 The support is one-on-one, and includes site visits.

 Q. Does on-line training affect apprenticeship entitlements and employer incentives?